patrickamsler/todo-list-keycloak/Readme.md

 | Keycloak        | Authorization server | Authenticates the resource owner and issues access tokens                      |
 | Node API        | Resource server      | The server that hosts the protected user data                                  |

-## Local Setup
-Prerequisites
+## How to run
-* docker-compose version 1.22.0 or later
+You need docker-compose version 1.22.0 and React 16.0 or later to build the app.
-* React 16.0 or later

-1. Build and run Docker containers with sample data for Keycloak, Node API and MongoDB:
+1. You can build and run Docker containers with sample data for Keycloak, Node API and MongoDB, as followes:
 ```bash
 docker-compose up --build
 ```

-2. Start React client
+2. Then start the React client
 ```bash
 cd client
 npm install